Ed Manion: Bruce Springsteen and the E Street Band

-On 2/1/09 Manion performed and played baritone sax as part of a 5 piece horn section with Bruce Springsteen and the E Street Band during the halftime show at Super Bowl XLIII in Tampa, Florida.
+On 2/1/09 Manion performed and played baritone sax as part of a 5-piece horn section with Bruce Springsteen and the E Street Band during the halftime show at Super Bowl XLIII in Tampa, Florida.

 He has also toured and recorded intermittently with Bruce Springsteen and the E Street Band.
 He first toured with Springsteen in August 1976 during the Born to Run tour.
 During the Born in the U.S.A.
 Tour, together with The Miami Horns, Richie "La Bamba" Rosenberg (trombone), Mark Pender (trumpet), Mike Spengler (trumpet) and Stan Harrison (tenor sax), Manion also made several guest appearances, most notably at Meadowlands Arena in August 1984; a version of "Tenth Avenue Freeze-Out" from that date is included on the Live/1975-85 album.
 The subsequent Tunnel of Love Express Tour of 1988, did however feature a horn section much more prominently.
 Manion together with Rosenberg, Pender, Spengler and Mario Cruz, sometimes referred to as The Tunnel Of Love Horns, accompanied Springsteen throughout the tour.
 They also made occasional guest appearances during the Human Rights Now!
 Tour.
 From 2012-2014, Manion was part of the E Street Horns appearing on the Wrecking Ball World Tour and High Hopes Tour.
+He once again joined Springsteen and the E Street Band for the 2023-2024 Tour as a part of the horn section.